idvorkin/idvorkin.github.io/_posts/2015-11-18-what-is-strategy.md

 What is Strategy is a summary of Porter's HBR article.

 What is strategy?
-Strategy is creating fit among a company’s activities.
-The success of a strategy depends on doing many things well—not just a few—and integrating among them.
+Strategy is creating fit among a company's activities.
+The success of a strategy depends on doing many things well-not just a few-and integrating among them.
 If there is no fit among activities, there is no distinctive strategy and little sustainability.
-Management reverts to the simpler task of overseeing independent functions, and operational effectiveness determines an organization’s relative performance.
+Management reverts to the simpler task of overseeing independent functions, and operational effectiveness determines an organization's relative performance.

 ### Take Aways